American Sugar Alliance

 • Menu Menu

-Sugar policy ensures America has an affordable supply of sugar and is designed to cost taxpayers $0.
+U.S. sugar policy ensures America has an affordable and reliable supply of a natural and essential food ingredient.

 Sugar’s Coast-to-Coast Reach

-Sugar producers help support more than 151,000 jobs across the country.
+Sugar producers drive more than $23 billion in annual economic impact and help support more than 151,000 jobs across the country.

 Meet America’s Sugar Producers